acutario/frankt/guides/Concepts.md

   })
   ```

+### `append`

-- `append` this action appends the given HTML after the target element.
+This action appends the given HTML after the target element.
 As with every other action, you can reuse your existing Phoenix templates.

   ```elixir
   push(socket, "append", %{